European Qualifiers: Austria follow Spain, Scotland and Türkiye into finals | European Qualifiers

 - Slovakia remain on course to finish second behind Portugal in Group J and earn a third straight EURO finals appearance after Dávid Ďuriš earned a late win in Luxembourg.

-- Ireland recorded their biggest win in two years as they scored four without reply in Gibraltar.
+- Republic of Ireland recorded their biggest win in two years as they scored four without reply in Gibraltar.

 Sunday's results